kevinhughes27/kevinandsam.travel/files/gear.md

 Notes
 -----
-* Passports in the hidden side pocket
+* Passports go in the electronics bag
-* Laptop, GoPro, hoodie and jacket in the main compartment